Since I was a student of Arabic in the eighties of the past century I was interested in the written use of Darija.

 In the 70ies and 80ies of the past century a Dutch agency called Office for Health Information to Foreigners (Bureau Voorlichting Gezondheidszorg Buitenlanders) produced an enormous quantity of information to provide the community of guest workers (as they were called in those days) with information about health issues.
 These information campaigns were aiming at Moroccan and Turkish guestworkers, who had come to the Netherlands in that period.
 Especially when the workers started to bring their families to the Netherlands, in the framework of family reunion, the need for health information had increased, since these families came from countries and regions where health services like those present in the Netherlands were lacking.

 As for the information materials meant for the Moroccans, the Office decided that the brochures had to be written in Moroccan Arabic (Darija).
 This policy was based on the assumption that the (mostly) poorly educated workers would not understand brochures written in Modern Standard Arabic, and written Darija might be more effective.
-In those years I have myself been involved in the production process of some of these brochures, mainly in the stage of proof reading.

 I have preserved a number of these brochures and included them in my collection of WMA texts.
 Recently I scanned (parts of) the brochures.
 I hereby make available some examples of the brochures.
 Each pdf contains a limited number of pages to give you an impression.
 You can always ask me to send you more complete files of these brochures.